willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Week of 13-17th March

   - some issues are apparent with the output tables:
     - APA_6679 - NOT mixed, but marked as mixed.
-Fixed in `ultimate_phenotype.txt`.
+Fixed in `ultimate_phenotype.txt` and `ultimate_phenotype.xlsx`
-    -
-p-vals fluctuate among hypothesis
+    - p-vals fluctuate among hypothesis (!?)

-missingness mis-classification?
+      - missingness mis-classification?

 SNP
 Scaffold23:1042779